Beyond the Quick Fix: What Lasting Anxiety Therapy in Portland Looks Like

 Eric Goodwin, Licensed Professional Counselor offering LGBTQ+ affirming anxiety therapy in Portland and online across Oregon.

 I offer a free 15-minute phone consultation so we can see if we’re a good fit.
-Whether you’re looking for anxiety counseling in Portland or want to connect online from anywhere in Oregon, I’m here to support your process, not pressure you into one.
+Whether you’re looking for anxiety therapy in Portland or want to connect online from anywhere in Oregon, I’m here to support your process, not pressure you into one.

-To schedule your consultation, call 971.533.5590 or click here.
+To schedule your consultation, call (971) 533-5590 or click here.
 Let’s start building the kind of support that lasts.